Budapest is somewhere we have been talking about

 Transport in Budapest really is great, it’s the type of system you only wish your city had!
 Coming from a city in which not even all the buses use the same ticket, let alone all the other transport options, Budapest is a revelation!

-What is interesting is that each metro line has it’s own style of station and cars, each representing the era in which they were built.
-The noise the Metro 3 cars make when closing is also a curious little tune which I can only describe as sounding typically eastern European.
+What is interesting is that each metro line has its own style of station and cars, each representing the era in which they were built.
+The noise the Metro 3 cars make when closing is also a curious little tune which I found quant and kinda old-timey!
 Metro 4 has recently opened and the stations are huge and very loud in comparison to their older relatives.

 The tram lines are also served by a variety of trams some older than others but what I like is that instead of needing a “re-brand” or for everything to match, they have kept the unique style of each one and in doing so represent the history of this fascinating city.